nx-lr/32chars-js/README.md

 The stems are either non-string values cast into strings, or strings we have already defined.
 Each branch represents a string in the output text generated from any of the operations above.
 If the stem does not contain a sequence present in the output text, it will be stored in the global object as an encoded string.

 The compiler would do a depth first travel of this tree and generates statements that map to the stored values.
+Assignment is destructive.

-Assignment _expressions_ are also allowed and return their result, so a statement like `x={x:x.y=1}` assigns two properties `x.x` and `x.y` which both equal `1`; `x.y` is assigned before `x.x` since evaluation happens from the inside out.
+Assignment _expressions_ are also allowed and return their result, so a statement like `x={x:x.y=1}` assigns two properties `x.x` and `x.y` which both equal `1`; `x.y` is assigned before `x.x`, because expressions are evaluated from the inside.

 #### Symbols